hgato/video-streaming-local/services/video-processing/renamer/readme.md

 ## Description

-This service receives a name of file and name of movie in json format.
+This service receives a name of file and name of video in json format.
 It connects to object storage and takes by name a file from `videos-original` and then renames it to provided name using the same extension.
 After that it moves the file to `videos-processed`